blockd/blockd-server/README.md

 Here are some special details about the behavior of the system:

 * Commands are NOT case-sensitive; however, lock identifiers are case-sensitive.
 That means "HelloWorld" is a different lock than "helloworld".
+* Blockd does NOT currently implement any system of failover, so all client implementations must decide how to respond during loss of contact with the server.